WARNING: CARDIOVASCULAR DEATH

 Do not take ULORIC if you are taking azathioprine or mercaptopurine.

 Gout Flares.
 Gout flares can happen when you start taking ULORIC.
 Your doctor may give you other medicines to help prevent your gout flares.

 Liver Problems.
 Liver problems can happen in people who take ULORIC.
 Your doctor may do blood tests to check how well your liver is working before and during your treatment with ULORIC.
 Tell your doctor if you get any of the following signs or symptoms of liver problems: fatigue; loss of appetite for several days or longer; pain, aching, or tenderness on the right side of your stomach-area; dark or “tea-colored” urine; or your skin or the white part of your eyes turns yellow (jaundice).

 Severe Skin and Allergic Reactions.
 Serious skin and allergic reactions that may affect different parts of the body such as your liver, kidneys, heart or lungs, can happen in people who take ULORIC.
 Call your doctor right away or get emergency medical help if you have any of the following symptoms: rash; red and painful skin; severe skin blisters; peeling skin; sores around the lips, eyes or mouth; swollen face, lips, mouth, tongue or throat; or flu-like symptoms.

 The most common side effects of ULORIC include abnormal liver function tests, nausea, joint pain, and rash.
 These are not all of the possible side effects of ULORIC.

 USE OF ULORIC

-ULORIC is a prescription medicine used to lower blood uric acid levels in adults with gout.
-ULORIC is not for the treatment of high uric acid without a history of gout.
+ULORIC is a prescription medicine used to lower blood uric acid levels in adult patients with gout when allopurinol has not worked well enough or when allopurinol is not right for you.
+ULORIC is not for use in people who do not have symptoms of high blood uric acid levels.